10 Hidden Truths: Is Krav Maga Ineffective?

 Pretty disappointing when I looked back on my experience realizing that I had dedicated so much time to a system that was so, I don’t know, divisive towards everyone else in the martial arts community.

 Now obviously, I’m sure that there are Krav Maga instructors out there that aren’t like that.
-I’m not gearing this towards you.
+I’m not gearing this toward you.
 I’m only speaking about my experience and what I have learned and what I went through as a Krav Maga student and instructor.

 Reason 6: Krav Maga is partner compliance

-This next point I kind of already hit on and point two and then point four, but I’m gonna gloss over it quickly one more time.
+This next point I kind of already hit on point two and then point four, but I’m gonna gloss over it quickly one more time.
 And that’s when I was training in Krav Maga.
 When I was teaching Krav Maga. whenever I went to a Krav Maga demonstration.
 Whenever I went to the Krav Maga instructors course and I was doing techniques or I was having techniques done to me, one of the biggest things that I could not understand later on in my career was partner compliance.

 Someone would come up to you.
 They grab your throat with a two-handed choke and you do the technique and the entire time they comply.
 One of the most awkward things that I couldn’t stand was when they’d like to react to the hits like they’d be getting kneed in the gut and they go ugh ugh like they were getting kneed.
-Which is, trust me, I’ve kneed a few people in the gut and I’ve been kneed a few times in the gut in MMA.
+Trust me, I’ve kneed a few people in the gut and I’ve been kneed a few times in the gut in MMA.
 That is not how people react at all. unless you get a really solid knee and I mean a solid knee up in somebody’s solar plexus, which completely takes the wind out of them.